chohra-med/testUserList/README.md

 > Features

-- Sort the List by Name
 - Search and Filter by Name
-- Change Language
-- Adding new data at the end of the list
+- Support different Languages
+- Show a user
+-Different user's pics
 - Refresh the List

 > Structure

 - /src
     - assets:  containts all the assets (Image, Icons...)
-    - Components: our Component which is the ListView Class and its Style Class
+    - views: our views which is the startingScreen, homescreen and other two screens
+    - Components: our Component That are used in many views
-    - config : we put our configuration on the folder "right now it is empty"
+    - config : we put our configuration on the folder such as keys, for the purpose of the test, we made it accessible and we push it to the github
     - locales: for changing the language using i18n
-    - Utils: if we have some Components that are used in different components
+    - theme: our Theme variable
+    - Redux :

+            - action: action folder
+            - reducer: reducer folder
+            - logics: our funtions that calls the actions
+            - actionTypes: different Action types
+            - initialState: our initial state
+            - rootReducer: our Root Reducer
-- /__tests __ : where we put our tests
+            - configureStore: our Store- /__tests __ : where we put our tests

 ## Installation

 - yarn install
-- react-native link
+- yarn link-ios
 - yarn ios or yarn android
+## Create .apk or  .aab

+- yarn install
+- yarn create-apk or yarn create-aab

 ## Support